mifrahm/cpp-cheatsheet/README.md

 else if (y) b;              // If not x and y (optional, may be repeated) else c;                     // If not x and not y (optional)

+// If time is less than 18 then print "Good day", if not print "Good evening" int time = 20;
+string result = (time < 18) ?
+"Good day." : "Good evening.";
+cout << result;

 while (x) a;                // Repeat 0 or more times while x is true

 for (x; y; z) a;            // Equivalent to: x; while(y) {a; z;}